chriscarrollsmith/perplexity-cli/README.md

 python pip install git+https://github.com/chriscarrollsmith/perplexity-cli.git
 ```

-=If you are installing on a system where you don't have administrative privileges, you can install the tool in your user environment with the `--user` flag:
+If you are installing on a system where you don't have administrative privileges, you can install the tool in your user environment with the `--user` flag:

 ```bash
 python pip install --user git+https://github.com/chriscarrollsmith/perplexity-cli.git